-The assessment of streams, lakes and wetlands to identify "impaired" waters for inclusion on the 303(d) List is an important step in a process intended to ensure that all waterbodies in the state will have water quality adequate to support all of their intended beneficial uses.
-The process has been developed and shaped by legal mandates, water quality standards, the tools and techniques of water quality monitoring, the availability of information, and the funds and administrative resources that can be devoted to assessment efforts.
+The water quality assessment of streams, lakes and wetlands to identify "impaired" waters is an important step in a process intended to ensure that all waterbodies in the state will have water quality adequate to support all of their intended beneficial uses.
+The process was developed and shaped by legal mandates, water quality standards, the tools and techniques of water quality monitoring, the availability of information, and the resources that can be devoted to assessment efforts.